 \section{Introduction}

 Human reasoning is deeply intertwined with the ability to externalize information into visual form.
 When faced with complex constraints or multi-step relationships, people naturally draw diagrams, sketch intermediate states, or construct spatial layouts to reduce cognitive load and clarify underlying structure \cite{tversky2019diagrams, norman2024things}.
-Cognitive science further shows that such diagrammatic reasoning allows people to discover patterns that are difficult or even impossible to glean from text alone \cite{donald1993origins, mandler2010spatial}.
+Cognitive science further suggests that such diagrammatic reasoning allows people to discover patterns that are difficult or even impossible to glean from text alone \cite{donald1993origins, mandler2010spatial}.

-Figure~\ref{fig:example} illustrates how different reasoning paradigms behave when solving a geometry problem involving angle constraints, tangency conditions, and point intersections.
-A text-only chain-of-thought (CoT, \cite{wei2022chain}) model must implicitly track a dense network of spatial relations through symbolic expressions alone.
-As shown in the leftmost column, this often leads to algebraic errors caused by subtle misinterpretations of positions or angles, since all geometric constraints must be internally maintained without explicit spatial grounding.
-To alleviate this, a natural extension is to explore unified multimodal models ~\cite{team2024chameleon, wu2025janus, deng2025emerging, li2025zebra} that directly generate images as part of the chain of thought.
-By externalizing intermediate visual representations, these models aim to make spatial relationships more explicit.
-However, as illustrated in Figure~\ref{fig:example}, such directly generated images are often noisy or spatially imprecise, making it difficult to reliably encode fine-grained geometric constraints.
-Even minor visual inaccuracies can accumulate during multi-step reasoning and critically impair downstream symbolic computation.
+Figure~\ref{fig:example} provides an illustrative comparison of how different reasoning paradigms behave on a geometry problem involving angle constraints, tangency conditions, and point intersections.
+In text-only chain-of-thought (CoT, \cite{wei2022chain}) models, all spatial relations must be implicitly maintained through symbolic expressions.
+This places a heavy burden on internal representations and often leads to cascading algebraic errors when subtle geometric constraints are misinterpreted.
+A natural extension is to consider unified multimodal models ~\cite{team2024chameleon, wu2025janus, deng2025emerging, li2025zebra}, which generate images as part of the reasoning process to make spatial relationships explicit.
+While conceptually appealing, these models lack precise control over the generated visual content.
+Since image generation is not grounded in executable constraints, even small spatial inconsistencies can propagate across reasoning steps, limiting their reliability in problems that require fine-grained geometric precision.